sartography/spiff-element-units/README.md

 Returns the json representation of the element unit for the element with `element_id` in process `process_id` in the workflow spec associated with `cache_key`.
 This can be used to resume a process from previously cached element units using a known element id.

 TODO: exceptions raised.

+## Development

+`make dev-env` to set up the development environment.

+`make compile` compiles the code.

+`make tests` tests the code.

+`make fmt` formats the code.

+`make bindings` creates the shared library that can be loaded as a Python module.

+`make run-integration-tests` runs the integration tests with the latest result of `make bindings`.

+`make integration-tests` does the two steps above.